grandchild/linux_installer/README.md

 Adding a new screen (or removing one) requires only minor code changes, and is explained below as well.

+### Images

+The `splash.bmp` image is shown on the left-hand side of the language-, welcome- and success-/failure screens, and needs to be a vertical 164×314 pixels in size.
+The right side of the image should connect well with the `window.background` color (currently plain white `#ffffff`).

+The `banner.bmp` image is shown on the top of all other screens and needs to be a horizontal 497×60 pixels in size.
+The bottom of the image should connect well with the `window.background` color like above.

+The `icon.gif` image is used as the icon in the taskbar and possibly the window's title bar while the installer is running.
+It should be a square GIF image, not too large (16×16 or 32×32 pixels).

 ### Installer Style & Layout